 For as long as I can remember, I’ve been engaged with reading and writing.
 In school, ‘to be a writer’ the first and latterly the only desire expressed whenever asked ‘what career do you want?’
 At high school during the end of the sixties the education system, and indeed society, acknowledged females could dream of a career and not a job, however, the proviso ‘until they married to produce the next generation’ was implied.
 Germaine Greer’s The Female Eunuch opened up an amazing new world of questions and ideas.

-My working class migrant home and public high school considered creative writing something done in your spare time; innate talent may lead to ‘discovery’, but rarely financial success.
+My working-class migrant home and public high school considered creative writing something done in your spare time; innate talent may lead to ‘discovery’, but rarely a financial success.
 No courses teaching the craft existed as far as I knew and the feminist rewriting of the male-dominated canon of Australian fiction did not begin until the late 1970s.
 Parents and teachers assumed ‘journalist’ and ‘writer’ interchangeable.

 So, I studied history (another love) at university, travelled, worked at various skilled and semi-skilled jobs, married, had children, started a writing group, became involved in schools and the community, cared for my dying husband, devised courses and began teaching, and always kept writing: academic assignments, articles for magazines, newsletters, stories for family, poetry for myself and others, letters, postcards, haphazard journal entries, lesson plans, even some imaginative creative pieces.
 Enthralled by the power and beauty of words, I tried to harness the thoughts and stories swirling in my head.